healthonrails/annolid/README.md

 * For body parts, please use keypoint with names like nose, tail_base, or left_ear.

+## annolid config file
+The first time you run annolid, it will create a config file in the user's home directory ~/.labelmerc (C:\Users\<username>\.labelmerc on Windows).
+ You can edit this file, and the changes will take effect the next time you launch labelme.
+ To set the auto_save option to true, open the labelmerc file in a text editor and add the line auto_save: true.
+ Save the changes, and labelme will automatically save your annotations when you make them.
+If you prefer to use a config file from a different location, you can specify the file path by using the --config flag followed by the path to your desired config file.

 ## Instructions for labeling behaviors with timestamps using keys:
 ![Efficient Timestamp Labeling and Editing of Behaviors: Streamlined Key Shortcuts and Video Slider Controls](docs/imgs/scoring_behavior_in_timestamps.gif)